danielphan2003/flk/README.md

 - Pywal theming:
   - Very helpful wallpaper setting [script][wal-set].
 It reloads pywalfox, sway border colors, along with seamless wallpaper switching and notify user when everything is done.
 - Gnome: bare minimum for now.
+- Systemd-Networkd: remove the need for NetworkManager (it sucks anyway).
 - X11:
-  - AwesomeWM: formatted and based on [the-glorious-dotfiles][the-glorious-dotfiles].
+  - AwesomeWM: formatted and based on [the-glorious-dotfiles].
 - Wayland:
   - Latest packages from [`nixpkgs-wayland`][nixpkgs-wayland].
   - Ibus, ibus-bamboo, and ibus-uniemoji latest [working][sway-startup] flawlessly.
 Adapted from Arch Wiki's Ibus [integration][arch-wiki-ibus].
 Note that shortcut for switching inputs only works on X11 apps, but you can still type normally on Wayland.
-An [eww][eww] bar might fix this.
+An [eww] bar might fix this.
   - Helpful Waybar module [maker][waybar-module-maker].
 See [waybar-modules][waybar-modules].
-  - Working [vnc][repo-root-vnc] module and keymap passthrough with [wayvnc][wayvnc].
+  - Working [vnc][repo-root-vnc] module and keymap passthrough with [wayvnc].
-  - (very MUCH wip) [river][river] declarative config.
+  - (very MUCH wip) [river] declarative config.

 ## Reasoning (new)

-For Minecraft mods, I went ahead and refer to [Performance Mods][performance-mods] from [alkyaly][alkyaly].
+For Minecraft mods, I went ahead and refer to [Performance Mods][performance-mods] from [alkyaly].
 As a result, my choices of mods for server-side and client-side are solely based on the performance improvement column within it.
 - One of my friends has a crappy Chromebook that could benefit from any optimization mods, and by using FerriteCore, LazyDFU, CullLeaves, and Sodium, he was able to achieve *unknown* FPS (Chromebook doesn't even have F3 button, and mods showing FPS requires Fabric API).
   His impression was very much positive as he found out it was much more responsive than before.
 Definitely a must-have for clients running on old hardware.
 - Paper didn't allow me to install Fabric Loader, so it was kind of a miss, but [Starlight][starlight] came around and I really wanted to try it out.
 Luckily, there is a Paper fork called [Tuinity][tuinity], and it includes a lot of performance patches, *including* a patch that uses Starlight.